 The body of the report. findings of the case including relevant negative findings.

 A summary of the findings.
 This may be a couple of short sentences or a bulleted list.
 Don't simply repeat what was described in the findings section.
+It is also pointless to write "findings as above" or words to that effect, as this adds nothing.
 A short and snappy conclusion lets the clinician know all the pertinent points and allows them to choose whether to read the whole report.